alizmq02/alizmq02/README.md

 - 💬 Ask me about **Software Engineering, using and building AI, and Web Engineering**

-- 📝 I am doing research on **AI, Computer Vision, Medical Imaging**
+- 📝 I am doing research on **AI, Computer Vision, and Medical Imaging**

 - ⚡ Fun fact **I like to play football, and volleyball**